What is a Flare System?

 - Emissions from improperly operated flares like aromatic hydrocarbons (benzene, toluene, xylenes) and benzo(a)pyrene, etc. are known to be carcinogenic.

-- It is now recognized as a major environmental problem, contributing an amount of about 150 billion m3 of natural gas is flared around the world, contaminating the environment with about 400 Mt CO2 per year.
+- It is now recognized as a major environmental problem, contributing an amount of about 150 billion m3 of natural gas that is flared around the world, contaminating the environment with about 400 Mt CO2 per year.

-Gas flaring Reducing and Recovery (R&R)
+Gas Flaring Reducing and Recovery (R&R)

 - Collection, compression, and injection/reinjection